Background

 Upon completing the design for the happy path, we proactively addressed wireless carrier activation edge cases.
 These encompassed scenarios such as an ineligible line, early upgrade fee/buyout fee, incompatible plan, device payment plan ineligibility, and security deposits.

-As exploration progressed, and scenarios solidified, high-fidelity designs emergex from the first-pass wireframes.
+As discussions progressed, high-fidelity designs emerged from our first-pass of the wireframes.
 These designs adhered to established Google Material and Google Store design system guidelines.
-These designs were then used as part of user testing exercises, annotated wireframes for use by eng (and the project’s source of truth), presentation materials for both internal and client partners.
+These designs were then used as part of user testing exercises, annotated wireframes for use by eng (and the project’s source of truth), presentation materials for both internal and clients.

-During each project phase (Upgrade, Add a line, and New customer), user studies were conducted.
-UX worked with the Google Store research team to outline, craft tasks and produce materials for use in the studies.
+During each project phase (Upgrade, Add a Line, and New customer), user studies were conducted.
+UX worked with the Google Store research team to outline and create a research plan.
 We sought to assess comprehension of the end-to-end experience and validate whether users could successfully complete the flow.

-Prior to code complete, UX evaluated the end-to-end experience in an internal development environment.
+Prior to code complete, UX evaluated the end-to-end experience.
 We assessed adherence to visual design guidelines and made sure UX intent was realized in the to-be-launched experience.
 During this period, we integrated ourselves into the engineering process by identifying discrepancies, submitting tickets, and managing dialogue with peers as the concerns were addressed and ultimately resolved.

 Challenges